 Apple Almond Sage Stuffed Pork Chops.
-Delicious succulent stuffed pork chops with an old fashioned baked crusty bread stuffing that has the added deliciousness of fresh thyme, almonds and apples.
+Delicious succulent stuffed pork chops with an old fashioned baked crusty bread stuffing.
+Not to mention the added deliciousness of fresh thyme, almonds and apples.

 Spring has been a reluctant visitor here in Newfoundland this year.
 Even here in the far North East it has been colder than usual and now the seasonal rain, drizzle and fog seems to have settled in to keep company with the frigid temperatures…sigh.